JasonDorn/pho-cure-burn/src/pages/products/index.md

 intro:
   blurbs:
     - image: /img/cheeky.png
-      text: You can call me Cheeky.
+      text: "You can call me Cheeky.
+I am the captain now, aka the glue that holds this whole operation together, making sure we all have have the best time possible.
+Glue made of sparkles and happiness. "
     - image: /img/daddy.png
       text: You can call me Daddy.
+Need something done?
+I'll find a solution one way or another -- whacky or logical.
+I'm glad you phound us!
+Find me for a secret quest.
     - image: /img/michelin.png
       text: You can call me Michelin.
+Are you hungry?
+I know I am, and i'll feed all you phokers!
+Want to learn how you can stake your hunger to get more cryptocurrency?
+Come find me!
     - image: /img/clutch.png
       text: You can call me Clutch.
+I have whatever you need.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their